Create an online store: Is Mozello the best shopify alternative for small businesses

-One of the first steps of building a successful online business is choosing the right ecommerce platform.
-For better or worse, you're spoilt for choice between Mozello, Shopify, WooCommerce, Wix, BigCommerce, Squarespace, and countless other online store builders.
+One of the first steps of building a successful online business is choosing the right ecommerce website builder.
+For better or worse, you're spoilt for choice between Mozello, Shopify, WooCommerce, Wix, BigCommerce, Squarespace, and countless other platforms that let you create an online store.

 Choosing one can be a scary decision to make.
 You will invest a lot of time and resources in creating your store.
 Discovering that you've made the wrong choice and have to start all over again on a different platform is something that has killed countless businesses before they even saw the light of day.

-There is no single “best” platform.
+There is no single “best” platform to start an online store.
 Each one offers different features, as well as varies in pricing and complexity.
-It can be difficult to navigate all the offerings, especially if it's your first time building an online store.
+It can be difficult to navigate all the offerings, especially if it's your first time figuring out how to make an online store.

-We're here to help – in this article, we'll list 7 things you need to consider when choosing an ecommerce platform and compare Mozello with Shopify as an example.
+We're here to help – in this article, we'll list 7 things you need to consider when choosing the best ecommerce website builder for small business and compare Mozello with Shopify while showing you when Mozello might be a good Shopify alternative for selling your products online.

 1. How involved do you want to be in the technical aspects?

 If you're building the online store yourself, the platform's complexity is one of the first things you should consider.
-Though most modern ecommerce platforms are no-code (meaning you don't need to know a programming language to create your store), some are nonetheless more technical when it comes to setup and maintenance than others.
+Though most modern platforms are no-code (meaning you don't need to know a programming language to build an online store), some are more technical when it comes to setup and maintenance.

 Those include:

-• Hosting – every domain (aka your www. webaddress .com) has to be purchased somewhere, and it has to be hosted somewhere (which is essentially where your data is stored)
+- Hosting – every domain (aka your www. webaddress .com) must be purchased and hosted

-• Maintenance – you'll have to keep up with renewing domains, paying your payment processor fees, fixing little features that break along the way.
+- Maintenance – renewing domains, handling payment processor fees, fixing broken features

 Mozello offers: